 Information for Candidates

-We are continuing to invest in the future of our academic staff by appointing another cohort of 30 Chancellor's Fellowships focused on data-enabled research and innovation applied across a range of disciplines.
-These 5-year Fellowships support early career researchers at the start of their independent academic careers.
+We are continuing to invest in the future of our academic staff by investing in a further cohort of 10 next generation research innovation leaders of the highest quality.
+These 5 year Fellowships support early career researchers and academic innovators of the highest promise from all countries to develop their careers in a supportive, high quality environment.

-To support the next generation of academic research and innovation leaders in data sciences and artificial intelligence and drive the outcomes of the City Deal opportunity we propose to appoint up to 30 new Chancellor’s Fellows in Data Driven Innovation.
+To support the next generation of academic research and innovation leaders we propose to appoint up to 10 new Chancellor’s Fellows focused on cutting edge research which addresses the challenges faced by developing countries.
 This follows the success of similar schemes over the last 5 years in which the University has appointed over 250 Chancellor’s Fellows.

 These prestigious awards are aimed at early career individuals of the highest potential and attainment who have begun to establish a reputation for the highest quality research at the forefront of their discipline and who have a commitment to learning and teaching at university level.